finitespace/BME280/README.md

       values:  any float

-###### float CalculateAltitude(float pressure, bool metric = true, float seaLevelPressure = 101325); // Pressure given in Pa.
+#### float CalculateAltitude(float pressure, bool metric = true, float seaLevelPressure = 101325); // Pressure given in Pa.
-  Info: Calculate the altitude based on the pressure with the specified units.
+  Calculate the altitude based on the pressure with the specified units.
   Return: float = altitude

     *Pressure: float, unit = Pa